 Daniel’s brother Paul has a friend named Justin who is, by all accounts, an iPod wizard.
 Paul proclaimed, “Be back in 10,” grabbed the iPod and left to find Justin, who performed his iPod wizardry and FIXED MY DEAD IPOD.
 I have no idea what transpired in those ten minutes Paul was gone with the gadget, but it worked and I owe Justin a giant thank-you card for saving my wedding music.

 The wedding itself was beautiful and special and perfect.
-We got lots of compliments on the flowers, the decorations, and the ceremony itself.
+We got lots of compliments on the flowers, the decorations, the italian catering, and the ceremony itself.
 Everyone liked that it was very simple but meaningful, and it all just turned out so well.
 I really have no complaints.
 We even preserved our wedding flowers through a flower preservation service.

 We stayed at Schweitzer Mountain Lodge that night.
 Daniel’s sister Gretchen snuck up to decorate the room at some point on Saturday, so we were welcomed with rubber duckies (there was a huge jetted tub in the room), champagne, tiny boxes of cereal, string cheese, “smoochers” mints, and loads of other silly things.
 It was awesome.